Debugging Deployed iOS Apps

 Q: How can I debug a deployed app without Xcode's debugger?

 A: Once you have deployed your app, either through the App Store or as an Ad Hoc or Enterprise build, you won't be able to attach Xcode's debugger to it.
-To debug problems you'll need analyze Crash Logs and Console output from the device.
+To debug problems, you need to analyze Crash Logs and Console output from the device.

 For more information on writing rich